All Episodes

 I may as well stick with this.

-If the outcome next Tuesday is close to what the polling data indicates that it will be, the Democrats are making giving every bit of evidence that they think it's over.
+If the outcome next Tuesday is close to what the polling data indicates that it will be, the Democrats are giving every bit of evidence that they think it's over.

 I don't think that's psychological strategy.

-Could be just have to wait and see.
+It could be, just have to wait and see.

-I I this is a fear that others have.
+This is a fear that others have.

 I don't.

-I think that there is so much energy and passion pent up frustration.
+I think that there is so much energy and passion, pent-up frustration.

 You look at the primary in Wisconsin, Walker, who didn't need a single vote when the Democrats were determining his opponent.